 The art of Nigerian Victor Ekpuk, which E. C. Osondu and I selected to accompany The AGNI Portfolio of African Fiction, combines drawing, painting, sculpture, and a complex iconography of its own, to bring the past and present into a distinctly linguistic visual accord.
 “I express my ideas in pictographic writings,” Ekpuk writes.
-“The works in my Manuscript Series [see Songs To One Who Sees All at right] are good examples of that.
+“The works in my Manuscript Series are good examples of that.
 These are on tablets originally used for writing prayers in Arabic or teaching Arabic in Islamic schools in sub-Saharan Africa.
 The works in this series are inspired by a combination of ancient Nigerian literary aesthetics, Nsibidi ideographs, and my pseudo-writings on Koran boards.
 So in essence they are stories, proverbs, prayers, and meditations—which gives them an affinity with writing that I believe makes these a good complement for AGNI.”

 Another telling recurrence in Ekpuk’s art is the red dot, with its resemblance to the Hindu tilaka: the dot worn on the forehead to represent a third eye turned inward toward God.
 In Children 0f the Full Moon, as elsewhere in Ekpuk, the dot focuses the viewer on a single part of the work, turning us toward the individual found in the mass.
 In some of his paintings, the dot seems arrived at, risen to, as if the group has struggled to put forward the one example.
 In others, as here, the dot is both a continuation of what surrounds it and a wholly different thing: this one is formed of several smaller dots that resemble nothing so much as seeds—the founding unit that makes the riot of voices possible.